Who are We?

 Mission

-Malibu Foundation is committed to the long-term rebuilding of areas affected by the Woolsey Fire.
-Our goal is to ensure a climate resilient community that is sustainable.
+Malibu Foundation is committed to the long-term rebuilding of areas affected by climate driven disasters including the January 2025 Los Angeles County Wildfires and the Woolsey Fire.
+Our goal is to ensure climate resilient communities that are sustainable.
 To achieve this, we coordinate with organizations in the public sector that provide economic development, emotional support, and advocacy to help us leverage our impact.

 PHASE I: RELIEF